DallogFheir/tabby-cat/README.md

 ## Tab colors

 Unfortunately, WebExtensions API does not support changing the color of individual tabs.
-To circumvent this, you can use a custom browser stylesheet:
+To circumvent this, TabbyCat adds a special attribute to tabs' favicons, which can then be targeted with a custom browser stylesheet.
+To enable it, do the following:

 1. Enter `about:config` in Firefox's address bar, accept the risk, search for `toolkit.legacyUserProfileCustomizations.stylesheets` and change its value to `true`.